The Guided Local Hamiltonian Problem for Stoquastic Hamiltonians: Conclusion

 Here, $V$ is the verifier's circuit and $\Pi_+$ is the measurement operator.
 This bound implies that the acceptance probability of the subset state $\ket{S}$ may not be guaranteed to be $\Omega(1/\poly{n})$.
 To elaborate, if $\alpha(n) = 1 - \epsilon(n)$ with $\epsilon(n) \in [0,1/2)$, then

 the circuit will accept $\ket{S}$ with probability $\Omega(1/\poly{n})$ only if $\epsilon(n) \leq 1/(2p(n))$.
 So, is \cl{SStoqMA} strictly weaker than \cl{StoqMA}?

-Another problem, already hinted at in Ref.~\cite{GKS15}, is determining the complexity of computing the energy of subset states.
-Inspired by recent work on product states and local Hamiltonians~\cite{KPTWY24}, consider the problem of deciding, given a local Hamiltonian, whether there exists a subset state such that $\mel{S}{H}{S} \leq a$, or whether for all subset states $\mel{S}{H}{S} \geq b$, promised one of the cases holds.
-Interestingly, this was recently resolved for a subclass known as \emph{weight-$k$} states by Bremner \emph{et al}.~\cite{BJLMM22}.
-They showed that the \sc{Weight-$k$ $l$-Local Hamiltonian} problem belongs to \cl{QW[1]}, a parameterised quantum complexity class~\cite{BJMMMS22} analogous to \cl{W[1]}~\cite{DF13}.
+Another problem, already hinted at in Ref.~\cite{grilo2015qma}, is determining the complexity of computing the energy of subset states.
+Inspired by recent work on product states and local Hamiltonians~\cite{kallaugher2024complexity}, consider the problem of deciding, given a local Hamiltonian, whether there exists a subset state such that $\mel{S}{H}{S} \leq a$, or whether for all subset states $\mel{S}{H}{S} \geq b$, promised one of the cases holds.
+Interestingly, this was recently resolved for a subclass known as \emph{weight-$k$} states by Bremner \emph{et al}.~\cite{bremner2025parameterized}.
+They showed that the \sc{Weight-$k$ $l$-Local Hamiltonian} problem belongs to \cl{QW[1]}, a parameterised quantum complexity class~\cite{bremner2022quantum} analogous to \cl{W[1]}~\cite{downey2013fundamentals}.
 The same question can be asked for semi-classical subset states.
-Ref.~\cite[Lemma 8]{GKS15} suggests the problem may even be \clw{QMA}{hard}.
+Ref.~\cite[Lemma 8]{grilo2015qma} suggests the problem may even be \clw{QMA}{hard}.
 Though, a parameterised perspective may offer a more fruitful approach.

-An additional open problem is to determine how to efficiently find guiding states, for candidate Hamiltonians.
+An additional open problem is to determine how to efficiently construct guiding states for candidate Hamiltonians.
+Since constructing a low-energy product state is already \clw{FNP}{hard} for $2$-local Hamiltonian families~\cite{kallaugher2024complexity}, efficient exact methods are unlikely to exist in general.
+Though tractable exceptions are known, for example, commuting frustration-free Hamiltonians admit polynomial-time ground-state preparation algorithms, placing this problem in \cl{FBQP}~\cite{schwarz2013information, massar2021total}.
 Given the inherently classical nature of stoquastic Hamiltonians, it is plausible that effective heuristics can be developed for this family.
 This could be particularly valuable for certain fermionic systems where the Hamiltonian is stoquastic.

+Finally, we conjecture that the \sc{Guided Local Hamiltonian} problem for the transverse-field Ising model is \clw{BPP}{hard}.
+We anticipate that the reduction techniques of Bravyi and Hastings~\cite{bravyi2016complexity}, which encode general $2$-local stoquastic Hamiltonians into transverse-field Ising models on degree-$3$ graphs via Schrieffer-Wolff perturbative gadgets, can be adapted to our setting, with the guiding state remaining a semi-classical subset state with non-negligible overlap throughout.
+Though this reduction utilises global encodings, which may complicate the construction of the guiding state description in polynomial time.
+An immediate corollary of this conjecture however, is the \clw{BPP}{hardness} for the families of local Hamiltonians that are typically \clw{StoqMA}{complete} in the Cubitt-Montanaro tetrachotomy~\cite{cubitt2016complexity}.
+We leave a formal proof as an open problem.